It's a Knockout

 It's a Knockout! is a British game show first broadcast in 1966.
-It was adapted from the French show Intervilles, and was part of the international Jeux sans frontières franchise.
+It was adapted from the French show Intervilles, which itself was based on a previous Italian programme and was part of the international Jeux sans frontières ("Games Without Frontiers") franchise.

 History

 The series was broadcast on BBC1 from 7 August 1966 to 30 July 1982; thereafter a number of specials were broadcast until 25 December 1988.
 An episode was made by TVS for ITV which aired on 28 May 1990 as part of its ITV Telethon that year with Bernie Clifton as the host.

 Welsh version

-A Welsh version, Gemau Heb Ffiniau (Games without Frontiers), was broadcast from 3 August 1991 to 24 December 1994 on S4C.
+A Welsh version, Gemau Heb Ffiniau (Games without Frontiers), was broadcast from 29 June 1991 to 23 December 1994 on S4C.
 It had Welsh teams battling against European contestants dressed in pink colours.
 Nia Chiswell and Iestyn Garlick presented.
 Locations included Bodelwyddan Castle, with Nia dressed as Alice in Wonderland.
 The series won a BAFTA Cymru award in 1994.

 The series was later re-dubbed into English by Stuart Hall and broadcast on The Family Channel, from 1993 to 1994.